nicm42/100-days-of-code-v2/log.md

 **17th June 2020**
 Finished off the Scrimba CSS series.
 Which never got hard, just had more animations in.
 I definitely need to play with animations a bit more.
 I watched another testing video. it was about mocking APIs and I really need to revise APIs and use them some more, but I remember enough to follow along, and it was very helpful in explaining unit testing generally.

+**18th June 2020**
+Watched some more unit testing videos.
+Then, because it was short and I didn't have much time, watched one on Parcel.